Amy621/Mystveil/README.md

 - The player gets hurt whenever a monster attacks no matter if they dodge the attack or not.
 - Minimap icons fail to appear on the first forest level.
 - Dialogue objects will always appear even if you have already read them.
+- If you press space in the dialogue before it has completed, it will skip the rest of the sentence to the next line.
+It also may skip any choices the player has to make.
 - Having the magic circle open while entering 1v1 battle will cause the mouse to not be visible.
+- Magic circle doesn't disappear within the same forest loop.
+- Learned spells randomly get set into the 1v1 each battle.
+- There is no menu to quit the game.

 # 3rd Party Items #